Average Cost of Solar Panels in Illinois Homes: A Complete Guide For Homeowner’s

 Lifetime Savings

-- $20,000 to $50,000+, depending on energy usage
+- $20,000 to $50,000+, depending on energy usage and system size

 Why Roofing Matters in Solar Installation

-- Additional removal and reinstallation costs
+- Additional removal and reinstall costs

-- Reduced system lifespan
+- Reduced system efficiency over time

 The Sunsent Advantage: Solar + Roofing Expertise